 This article was first published on Lexis®PSL, Immigration analysis on 2 November 2016.
 Click for a free trial of Lexis®PSL.

-Immigration analysis: Discussing the Supreme Court’s examination of British nationality law in Johnson v Secretary of State for the Home Department, Darren Stevenson, a principal at McGill & Co Solicitors, says there is scope for the judgment to impact upon other aspects of British nationality law, which potentially involve historical discrimination.
+Immigration analysis: Discussing the Supreme Court’s examination of British nationality law in Johnson v Secretary of State for the Home Department, Darren Stevenson, a Partner at McGill & Co Solicitors, says there is scope for the judgment to impact upon other aspects of British nationality law, which potentially involve historical discrimination.

 Johnson v Secretary of State for the Home Department UKSC 56, All ER (D) 116 (Oct)

 The Supreme Court allowed the appellant’s appeal against the decision of the Court of Appeal, Civil Division, to allow him to be deported as a ‘foreign criminal’.
 The applicant, who was born in Jamaica and whose parents had never married, had been convicted of manslaughter.
 The Supreme Court held that it was not compatible with the European Convention on Human Rights to deny British citizenship to the child of a British father and a non-British mother simply because they had not been married to one another at the time of the child’s birth or at any time afterwards.

 The Supreme Court in Johnson examined British nationality law and determined that the requirement to be of ‘good character’ before certain types of applications for registration as a British citizen are granted is incompatible with the European Convention on Human Rights.